 After school clubs are held every day, they run from 3pm - 4pm.
 Children attending must be collected from the school entrance/ hall (depending on the club) by an adult.

 Reading, Spellings and Homework:

 Children should be reading at home every night and it is vital that their reading books come back into school every day.

 Children will be given spellings throughout the week which they will be tested on by a day set by their teacher.

-In maths this half term, we will be looking at finding the area and perimeter of different regular and irregular shapes.
-We will be focusing on problem solving around addition, subtraction, multiplication and division.
+We will be learning use formal method to divide upto 4 digits by a 1 digit number.
+We will then move onto looking at finding the area and perimeter of both regular and irregular shapes.
+We will also be focusing on problem solving around addition, subtraction, multiplication and division.
 We will be converting between different units of measurement , such as 1000g = 1kg.
 As well as this, we will be identifying 3D shapes and their properties and looking at their 2D representations.
-We will be measuring angles using a protractor in degrees, estimating and comparing acute, obtuse and reflex angles.

-This half term the children will be focusing on creating their own car brochures and radio adverts to persuade an audience to buy a Polaris Ranger, which Mrs Backhouse brought in for us to look at and create our own persuasive ideas.
+This half term the children will be focusing on creating their own car brochures and radio adverts to persuade an audience to buy a Polaris Ranger.
 We will use emotive, persuasive and descriptive language, as well as using complex sentences to create our own persuasive writing.

 We will be learning to find multiples, factors and prime factors of numbers this half term.
 We will be learning how to prime numbers and to be able to recall the prime numbers to 19.
 We will be learning to read timetables and create our own and we will be learning to calculate long multiplication.

 In our topic unit 'Bake it' the children we finding out the science behind cooking!
 Children will be focusing on the making their own packaging for products and creating their own product for Christmas.